vdsm/virtual-dsm/readme.md

   * ### How do I install a specific version of vDSM? ###

-    By default it installs vDSM 7.2, but if you want to use an older version you can add these lines to your compose file:
+    By default it installs vDSM 7.2, but if you want to use an older version you can add its URL to your compose file:

     ```
     environment: